Hurrinade/cirtuo-task/README.md

 - There is also debuger setup and prettier setup for this project
 - I have installed json-server and json-server-auth to fake server and its authentication, everything is in db.json and routes.json files
 - I did really simple validation for login and register did not want to overcomplicate things
+- I am using vue router for routing

 ### Users